aramis-lab/leaspy/docs/algorithms.md

 ### Output

-The output is a Data object with ID, TIME and simulated values of each feature.
+The output is a Data object with ID, TIME and simulated values of each outcome.

 ### Setting options